-- U.S.-based, non-EAC/ABET-accredited degree programs in engineering, engineering technology, related science, or mathematics only when coupled with a master’s degree or doctorate from a program that is EAC/ABET-accredited at the undergraduate or graduate level
+2. Non-EAC/ABET-accredited degree programs in engineering, engineering technology, related science, or mathematics only when coupled with a master’s degree or doctorate in engineering

 Evaluations may be conducted on programs that do not meet these criteria if specifically requested by an NCEES member board.
 Such requests must come directly from the member board to the NCEES Manager of Credentials Evaluations.

-- NCEES will evaluate all programs against the NCEES standard.
-NCEES will no longer determine substantial equivalence to an EAC/ABET-accredited program.
+- NCEES will evaluate all programs against the NCEES Engineering Education Standard.
+NCEES does not determine substantial equivalence to an EAC/ABET-accredited program.

-- In conducting the evaluation, NCEES will consider the breadth of the applicant’s education, to include bachelor’s degree coursework, master’s degree coursework, and doctorate coursework in determining satisfaction of the NCEES standard.
+- For the evaluation, the bachelor’s degree coursework, master’s degree coursework, and doctorate coursework will be considered in determining satisfaction of the NCEES standard.

-- NCEES will provide credit for any advanced coursework earned prior to college enrollment that is deemed appropriate for college-level academic credit (such as Advanced Placement, A-levels, Abitur, French Baccalaureate, International Baccalaureate, Lebanese Baccalaureate, etc.).
+- NCEES will provide credit for any advanced coursework earned prior to college enrollment that is deemed appropriate for college-level academic credit.

 - A maximum of six hours’ credit will be granted for thesis, special topics, and independent study at any level.